-Now if we compare the last four of our modes of selftranscendence, we find that they form an interlocking unity.
+low if we compare the last four of our modes of self-transcondence, we find that they form an interlocking unity.
 Experiencing is presupposed and complemented by inquiry and understanding.
 Experiencing and understanding are presupposed and complemented by reflecting and judging.
 Experiencing, understanding, and judging, are presupposed and complemented by deliberating and deciding.
-The four modes are interdependent, later and each, level sublates those that precede in the sense that them. it goes beyond the introduces something entirely new, makes that new element a new basis of operation, but so far from crowding or interfering with its predecessors, preserves them, perfects them, and extends their relevance and significance.
-Inquiry sharpens our powers of observation, understanding 24 Withen Spinst enormously extends the field of data one can master, reflection and judgement force inquiry to attend to ever further data and they force and understanding to revise its previous achievements, deliberation turns attention from what is to what can be, what probably would be and, above all, to what really is worth while.
+The four rodes are interdependent, and each later level publates those that preceie in the sense that it goes beyond them, introduces something entirely new, makes that new element a new basis of operation, but so far from crowding or interfering with its predecessors, preserves them, perfects them, and extends their relevance and significance.
+Inquiry sharpens our powers of observation, understanding energously extends the field of data one can master, reflection and judgement force inquiry to attend to ever further data and they force understanding to revise its previous achievaments, deliberation turns attention from what is to what can be, to what probably would be and, above all, to what really is whrthwhile.

 To conclude, human authenticity is a matter of following the built-in law of the human spirit.
-Because we can experience, should we must attend.
-Because we can understand, we must inquire. should Because we can reach the truth, we must reflect and check.
-Because we can realize values in ourselves and promote them should in others, we must deliberate.
-In the measure that we follow these precepts, in the measure we fulfil these conditions of being human persons, we also achieve self-transcendence hum both in the field of knowledge and x in the field of action.
+Because we can experience, we should attend.
+Because we can understand, we should inquire.
+Because we can can reach the truth, we should reflect and check.
+Because we can realize values in ourselves and promote them in others, we should deliberate.
+In the measure that we follow these precepts, in the measure we fulfil these conditions of being human persons, we also soliteve self-transcendence both in the field of knowledge and in the field of action.

-Now you may have been wondering why I am have spent so much time on so remote a topic as authenticity.
+Now you may have been wondering why I have spent so much time on so remote a topic as authenticity.
 I have had three reasons for doing so.
-AI wished to get out of the montesta abstract and static context dictated by logical clarity, concrete, open, coherence, a and rigor and into the espectate, and on-going context dictated by attention, inquiry, reflection, and deliberation. have no intention of discussing the escence of the priesthood Secondly, I wished to get out of the context of a faculty psychology with its consequent alternatives of voluntarism, intellectualism, sentimentalism, and sensism, none of which here any serious, viable meaning, and into the context of intentionality analysis that distinguishes and relates the manifold of human conscious operations and reveals that together they head man towards self-transcendence.
-Thirdly, I wished to have a base, a symmetry burered starting-point, a spring-board, in people as they are and as they can discover themselves to be; for without such a base talk about the Spirit, the Word, the apostolate, the Jesuit priesthood is all in the air; it sounds abstract, irrelevent, without substance.
+First, I wished to get out of the abstract and static context dictated by logical clarity, coherence, and rigor and into the comerate, open, and on-going context distated by attention, inquiry, reflection, and deliberation.
+Secondly, I wished to get out ps ye ho logy of the context of a faculty psychology with its consequent alternatives of voluntarism, intellectualism, sentimentalism, and sensism, none of which have had any serious, viable meaning, and into the context of intentionality analysis that distinguishes and relates the manifold of human conscious operations and reveals that together they head man towards self-transcendence.
+Thirdly, I wished to have a base, a starting-point, a spring-board, in people as they are and as they can discover themselves to be, for without such a base talk about the Spirit, the Word, the spectolate, the Jesuit priestheed is all in the mir; it sounds abstract, irrelevant, without substance.